 - Marinate the chicken overnight.
 Slash the legs down to the bone to help them cook faster and for flavour penetration.

-- Place the chicken skin side down first and cook directly over the coals.
+- Place the chicken skin side up first and cook directly over the coals.
 Close the jerk pan but maintain good airflow for about 40mins turning occasionally.
 It’s not low and slow nor hot and fast.
 It’s somewhere nicely in the middle.

 - It’s done when it’s done, don’t rush it.
 Make sure the skin is nicely cooked.